 - 1. Complete the course of study for the degree program as set forth in the catalog with a cumulative grade point average of 2.0 or higher on a 4.0 scale.
 The baccalaureate degree requires the completion of a minimum of 120 hours, which includes: - a.
+General Education Core requirements of forty-nine to fifty-four (49-54) semester hours; - 1.
+The B.A.
+Degree requires a minimum of 6 hours of a foreign language at the intermediate level.
+International students seeking the B.A. degree who wish to use their native language to meet this requirement must take six hours of advanced level classes (300 level or above), or they may substitute upper level English literature courses to meet the B.A. degree requirement. - The B.S. degree requires a minimum of three to four hours of additional mathematics, science or social sciences courses.

-General Education Core requirements of forty-nine to fifty-four (49-54) semester hours; - b. the required number of Martin Moments credits. - c. a minimum of forty-five (45) semester hours must be earned in courses numbered at 300 or above; - d. a minimum of thirty (30) semester hours for a major; - e. a minimum of fifty-five (55) hours from a senior institution. - 2.
-A minor, while not required for graduation, requires a minimum of eighteen (18) semester hours. - 3.
-A minimum of twenty (20) semester hours is required for an emphasis. - 4 The last thirty-six (36) hours must be earned at Martin Methodist College. - 5.
-At least twelve semester hours at the upper-division level in the major field must be earned at Martin Methodist College. - 6.
-To be eligible for graduation honors, a student must have earned at least sixty (60) semester hours at Martin Methodist College. - 7.
+- b. the required number of Martin Moments credits. - c. a minimum of forty-five (45) semester hours must be earned in courses numbered at 300 or above; - d. a minimum of thirty (30) semester hours for a major; - e. a minimum of fifty-five (55) hours from a senior institution. - f. a minor, while not required for graduation, requires a minimum of eighteen (18) semester hours. - g. a minimum of twenty (20) semester hours is required for an emphasis. - 2.
+Complete the last thirty-six (36) hours at Martin Methodist College. - 3.
+Earn at least twelve semester hours at the upper-division level in the major field at Martin Methodist College. - 4.
+Complete at least sixty (60) semester hours at Martin Methodist College to be eligible for graduation honors. - 5.
 Pay the graduation fee.